MELISSA PARRY S.A.G.E.

 SA/X (2004)

-SA/X is a comic mock-documentary, set in 2004 Johannesburg, following the journey of Kim Smart; a fair- skinned African girl who dares to look outside of her burglar-proof suburban world.
-What she finds is a city both tattered and triumphant and a generation come-of-age in a post-apartheid reality.
-SA/X profiles a truly contemporary slice of urban youth culture.
-The film inter-cuts an absorbing, simple narrative with (staged) documentary-style interview clips of random South African 20-somethings exploring their concerns and values.
-The interviews bring a universal element to the story, as Kim breaks free from her controlling and prejudiced family and boyfriend, makes friends with a multiracial punk band, and ventures into a part of the city long considered to be a no-go zone by most whites.
-Ten years on, amid a landscape rife with urban and social blight, this is the story of a liberated South Africa and Kim Smart as they make their ambling way down the continuing road to freedom.
+Directed by Gilli Apter, SA/X is a compelling 20-minute comic mock-documentary that showcases the creative work of female filmmakers.
+Set in 2004 Johannesburg, it follows the journey of Kim Smart, a fair-skinned African girl who dares to look beyond her burglar-proof suburban world.
+Through her eyes, viewers experience a city that is both tattered and triumphant, reflecting a generation coming of age in a post-apartheid reality.
+This short film profiles a contemporary slice of urban youth culture while interspersing a captivating narrative with staged documentary-style interviews of random South African 20-somethings discussing their concerns and values, emphasizing themes of gender equality.
+As Kim breaks free from her controlling and prejudiced family and boyfriend, she befriends a multiracial punk band and ventures into an area of the city long deemed a no-go zone by most whites.
+A decade later, amidst urban and social challenges, this story illustrates the journey of a liberated South Africa and Kim Smart as they navigate the continuing road to freedom.

 Awards